Birth of Religions

 in the de Osma Museum in Lima/Peru

-- In China, the emperors had a “Mandate of Heaven”, which gave them divine right to rule.
-According to this belief, heaven bestows its mandate to a just ruler, the Son of Heaven .
-Thus, the emperor had an interest in his subjects’ religiosity.
+- In China, the emperors had a “Mandate of Heaven”, which gave them the divine right to rule.
+According to this belief, Heaven bestows its mandate to a just ruler who is the Son of Heaven.
+Confucianism, in particular, was convenient for the Chinese government, because Confucianism teaches loyalty to the authorities[Analects: 17:8] — a principle known as Zhong.
+It is to be assumed that the mandate from Heaven ceased with the installment of (atheist) communism in China in 1949.

 - Shinto belief held that the Japanese Imperial Family was the offspring of the sun goddess Amaterasu.
 The Japanese Constitution of 1860 declared the Japanese Emperor sacred.
-When Japan was defeated by the allies in the Second World War, the emperor was forced to give up his divine status.
-He is still a descendant of the gods, though 22.
+However, when Japan was defeated by the allies in the Second World War, the emperor was forced to give up his divine status.
+He is still considered a descendant of the gods, though 66.

 - Afghanistan